 The Test of Essential Academic Skills (TEAS) is one of the requirements for admission to the GC basic licensure professional nursing program.
 The test measures the academic background of students in reading, math, science and English and language usage.

-The TEAS test may be taken for admission into the Georgia College nursing program only two times in two years, and the test dates cannot be less than 14 days apart.
-The online format of Version V (Forms F and D) is offered at Georgia College.
-Students who have taken Forms A, B, C, D or F of TEAS Version V (either online or paper/pencil) at another institution within the past two years should contact Assessment Technologies Institute to order an official TEAS transcript.
+The TEAS test may be taken for admission into the Georgia College nursing program only two times in two years and the test dates cannot be less than 14 days apart.
+The online format of Version V is offered at Georgia College.
+Students who have taken TEAS Version V (either online or paper/pencil) at another institution within the past two years should contact Assessment Technologies Institute to order an official TEAS transcript.
 Only official test results from ATI will be accepted.
 Test results must be received by the School of Nursing prior to the application deadline in order for the application to be considered for admission to the program.

 TEAS has four parts that ask you to answer multiple-choice questions covering the following: